 A tribute to the first sounds of Creation in the morning

-Jeweler artist Zhaawano designed and handcrafted these bicolor gold engagement rings from 14K yellow gold (the ring shanks) and 14K red gold (the stylized eagle feathers).
+Jeweler artist Zhaawano designed and handcrafted these bicolor gold Two-Spirit wedding rings from 14K yellow gold (the ring shanks) and 14K red gold (the stylized eagle feathers).

 Miinikaanense w'da-gikinawaajinowaan abinoojiin.

 The seed is a mystery.